Unlocking Gen Z at Work: A Generational Impact Study 2024

 7. Get coached

 Behind many of the world's most productive and successful people, is a coach helping them achieve their full potential.
 While in the past, working with an executive coach was a privilege reserved for only the elite few, this is no longer the case.
-Now, thanks to virtual coaching platforms like Fingerprint for Success, gaining mentorship and support is now accessible and affordable to all.
+Now, thanks to online coaching platforms like Marlee, gaining mentorship and support is now accessible and affordable to all.

 There's a multitude of ways working with a coach can help you get motivated to work, including goal setting.
 An experienced coach can help you determine your long-term goals, so you can connect your day-to-day work with your broader vision.
 After all, it's easy to feel listless and uninspired, at work when you don't have a clear career path you're working towards.

-Based on this, our AI coach Marlee will suggest a personalized coaching program to help you reach your destination.
+Based on your results and goals, our AI coach Marlee will suggest a personalized coaching program to help you reach your destination.

 Through bite-sized coaching sessions (which take only 5 to 15 minutes to complete), you'll build upon your motivational strengths while making steady progress toward your goals.
 With a newfound sense of motivation, we find that 90% of users achieve their goals by the end of their first coaching program.
 The best part is, that you can complete your coaching sessions whenever and wherever is convenient for you — or, any time you need a little pep talk.